A child is one of Northland's latest positive cases of Covid-19, bringing the region's total to 16.

 On Friday, NDHB confirmed there were 12 cases under investigation at three Northland hospitals, which were waiting on test results.

 Six of the cases under investigation were at Whangārei Hospital, four at Bay of Islands Hospital and two at Kaitaia Hospital.
 The NDHB had not been advised of any new cases under investigation in Northland hospitals.

 As of Saturday, there had been 1047 Covid-19 tests taken across Northland's seven community-based assessment centres.
 Currently, the centres tested from Monday to Friday, however NDHB said weekend testing would be reviewed this week.

 Head to the bottom of the story for further details on Northland's centres.

 Of New Zealand's 89 new cases, 48 were confirmed and 41 were probable.
 No additional deaths had been attributed to Covid-19 and, of the now 1039 positive cases, 156 people had recovered.

 Almost 75 per cent of positive cases were European or Other people.
 Māori made up just over seven per cent, Asian people are just over eight per cent and Pacific people made up just over three per cent.
 The ethnicity of just over seven per cent of cases was unknown.

 Speaking to media alongside Bloomfield, Prime Minister Jacinda Ardern yesterday came out swinging against people who had reportedly broken lockdown rules.

-, it outlined any recreation or exercise including swimming, surfing, boating, hunting and tramping was not permitted in alert level four.
+In a health notice authorised by Bloomfield over the weekend, it outlined any recreation or exercise including swimming, surfing, boating, hunting and tramping was not permitted in alert level four.
 The notice was set to expire at 11:59pm on April 22.